Health and Safety

 Basic Concept

-Under its corporate philosophy, the Tsubaki Spirit, the Tsubaki Group has adopted safety and quality as its highest priorities in its Code of Conduct, and works to prevent occupational accidents and maintain and enhance the health of its employees as a Monozukuri company guided by its Basic Health and Safety Policy.
-In February 2009, the Group established the Tsubaki Group Health and Safety Committee, which advances activities aimed at enhancing health and safety throughout the Group.
+Guided by its corporate philosophy, the Tsubaki Spirit, the Tsubaki Group has made safety and quality its highest priorities in the Code of Conduct.
+As a manufacturing company, we work to prevent occupational accidents and to maintain and enhance employee health in line with our Basic Health and Safety Policy.
+In February 2009, the Group established the Tsubaki Group Health and Safety Committee, which leads initiatives to strengthen health and safety across the entire organization.

 Established: February 2009